tainacan/tainacan-wiki/dev/repository-taxonomies.md

 * @param Entities\Taxonomy $taxonomy The taxonomy object where to look for terms
 * @param string $term_name The term name
 * @param int|null $parent The ID of the parent term to look for children or null to look for terms in any hierarchical position.
 Default is null
-* @param bool $return_term wether to return the term object if it exists. default is to false
+* @param bool $return_term whether to return the term object if it exists. default is to false
 *
-* @return bool|WP_Term return boolean indicating if term exists.
+* @return bool|WP_Term return boolean indicating if the term exists.
 If $return_term is true and term exists, return WP_Term object

 ### insert()